GLIMS-RGI/rgitools/docs/dems.rst

 Global data availability
 ------------------------

-**rework this section, with reproduced images and tables: global overview on** **this page and region specific plots and tables on sub-pages**

 The following section shows a more detailed analysis of all the above mentioned DEMs with respect to the different RGI regions.

-.. csv-table:: Table 1: Summary of all RGI regions.
-First column shows total
-    number of glaciers per RGI region.
-The consecutive columns specify the availability of particular DEMs for a RGI region in percent of the total glaciers per region.
-Values are not rounded but truncated so 99% could be just one missing glacier.
-Only DEMs with less than 10% missing values are considered.
-    :file: _static/tables/dem_rgi.csv

 Table 1 gives a summary for the RGI regions with respect to the different DEMs.
 For this and all further analysis a DEM is only attributed as available to a